Advice > Software engineering

 Question types

-Three or four of your interviews will include coding questions (i.e. data structure and algorithm questions) which you'll need to solve on a whiteboard.
-The other one or two interviews will cover system design questions.
+Three or four of your interviews will include coding questions (i.e. data structure and algorithm questions) which you'll need to solve on a whiteboard/online editor.
+One interview will cover system design questions.
 You'll be asked behavioral questions in all your interviews.

 All candidates are expected to do extremely well in coding and behavioral questions.
 If you're relatively junior (SDE II or below) then the bar will be lower in your system design interviews than for mid-level or senior engineers (e.g. SDE III or above).